Background: why we are doing it

 It didn't take much research for us to identify that academically able children at Rowdown Primary School, and New Addington primaries generally, had a poor choice of secondary schools available to them.
 In fact, there is no Outstanding (in Ofsted terms) secondary school which a child from New Addington has comprehensive access to.
 And all those available to children from New Addington have a poor - or at best inconsistent - record of achieving progress for high attaining pupils at Key Stage 2.
 So we felt that New Addington children were not only often economically disadvantaged but were being educationally disadvantaged as well.
 We could get into a debate on the cause and effect of this, but rather than talking, it was the Foundation's ambition to do something about it.
 Read our review here.
 Education in the New Addington Area Update

-There are some excellent schools around Croydon, Sutton and Bromley, but the comprehensives all have very narrow catchment areas not including New Addington and the rest are selective or, for a few of the comprehensives, semi-selective.
+There are some excellent schools around Croydon, Sutton and Bromley, but the comprehensives all have very narrow catchment areas not including New Addington and the rest are selective.
 A lot of the better state schools are also faith schools which some parents feel uncomfortable for their children attending, especially if they are not of that faith or of no faith.
 Most parents are not aware that there are options for high attaining children outside comprehensives and even if they did know of and aspire to these grammar and independent schools, they either assume they are out of reach financially, competitively or socially.
 We believe the choice of secondary school is key to a child's future progress at school and by widening the choice of schools available, it will eventually lead to better qualifications and greater career choices and prospects.
 So we set out to inform parents and help pupils to aspire to a top quality secondary education.

 We all know that many children from more affluent backgrounds get support to pass 11+ entrance exams whether through having a privileged prep school primary education, being privately tutored at home or just getting support from well educated parents.
 Parents living in New Addington are much less likely to be able to provide this sort of support.